 The existence of waiting lists in the public health system (particularly for outpatient care) has led to a search for new health care models.
-The aim of the "one-stop" outpatient clinic is to perform the examinations needed for diagnosis and treatment at a single visit.^{1,2} By avoiding delays for testing and the need to return, the number of patient visits is reduced.^{3,4} Cardiology is an ideal specialty s needed set up at our hospital to visit patients, perform the necessary tests on the same day, and complete a care report within 72 hours.
-The purpose of our study was to examinations.5
+The aim of the "one-stop" outpatient clinic is to perform the examinations needed for diagnosis and treatment at a single visit.
+By avoiding delays for testing and the need to return, the number of patient visits is reduced.
+Cardiology is an ideal specialty specialists who see the patient carry out most of the examinations.
+In 1996 a one-stop outpatient cardiology clinic was set up at our hospital to visit patients, perform the necessary tests on the same day, and complete a care report within 72 hours.
+The purpose of our study was to assess the results of 10 years' experience at our hospital, one of the pioneers in this health care model.